Showing 1 to 24

 Keywords: data, deep web, digital, DOI, e-publishing, information management, information science, libraries, links, research, search

 Descriptions: OpenThesis is primarily an international repository of free abstracts of theses, dissertations and other academic documents, enhanced by search, organization and collaboration tools.
 It also provides e-publishing and conventional publishing services for modest prices, including print-on-demand.

 Keywords: biomedical research, collaborative, data, dissertations, e-publishing, life sciences, multidisciplinary, nursing

-Keywords: census, data, demographics, emergency preparedness, population, public health
+Keywords: census, community, data, demographics, economy, emergency preparedness, general reference, population, public health